 - Viktor Vladimirovich, Russia has another platform for dialogue with the ASEAN countries: 1-2 September in Vladivostok, within the framework of the Eastern Economic Forum, the Russia-ASEAN University Forum will be held.
 Please tell us more about this initiative.

-- The initiative arose in the preparation of the program of events in honor of the 20 anniversary of the Russia-ASEAN dialogue partnership, which we celebrate in 2016.
-Not so long ago a similar forum was held on the occasion of the BRICS summit in Ufa.
-Now we are trying to use this positive experience with reference to the Russia-ASEAN partnership.
-When asked why we want to bring together the administrators of the sphere of education, scientists, educators and culture representing our countries, we can give two answers.
-One of them boils down to the fact that universities are very complex organisms, and discussion of ways to effectively manage them, the best practices that have developed in this area, is of independent interest for professional managers.
-But another thing is obvious: Universities - custodians of huge arrays of knowledge accumulated by mankind, generators and distributors of new ideas - have a direct relation to everything that is happening in the modern world, they have a huge potential for analyzing and assessing where the world is heading.
-From people whose life is connected with universities, it is natural to expect qualified forecasts for various areas of human activity, non-standard recommendations on how to approach some problems.
-If you take these things into account, the Russia-ASEAN University Summit is an excellent opportunity to discuss how our cooperation in the fields of politics and security, economics and culture develops, and how to give it the quality of a full-fledged strategic partnership.
-After all, this goal was set by the leaders of the Russian Federation and ASEAN following their summit in Sochi in May this year.
+- The initiative arose when drawing up a program of events in honor of the 20th anniversary of the Russia-ASEAN dialogue partnership, which we celebrate in 2016.
+Not so long ago, a similar forum was held on the occasion of the BRICS summit in Ufa.
+Now we are trying to use this positive experience in relation to the Russia-ASEAN partnership.
+When asked why we want to bring together administrators of education, scientists, education and culture, representing our countries, two answers can be given.
+One of them boils down to the fact that universities are very complex organisms, and the discussion of ways to effectively manage them, the best practices in this area, is of independent interest to management professionals.
+But another thing is also obvious: universities - keepers of huge amounts of knowledge accumulated by mankind, generators and disseminators of new ideas - are directly related to literally everything that happens in the modern world, have a colossal potential for analyzing and assessing where this world is heading.
+From people whose lives are connected with universities, it is natural to expect qualified forecasts in relation to the most diverse areas of human activity, unconventional recommendations on how to approach the solution of certain problems.
+Taking these things into account, the Russia-ASEAN University Summit is an excellent opportunity to discuss how our cooperation in the spheres of politics and security, economy and culture is evolving, and how to give it the quality of a full-fledged strategic partnership.
+After all, this is the goal set by the leaders of the Russian Federation and ASEAN following their summit, held in Sochi in May this year.

 Symbolical choice of the place where the Forum will be held.
 The campus of the Far Eastern Federal University (FEFU) - the newest and most well-equipped campus of modern Russia - is perceived as a clear confirmation of its interest in the development of its eastern territories, and in strengthening ties with its Asian neighbors, including ASEAN.